 Both hyperglycemia and hypoglycemia are dietary problems in nature, which comes from eating too many foods that cause the blood sugar to rise or not getting enough food to supply the energy your cells need.
 There are several ways you can correct either condition.
 Your doctor will usually recommend that you first make changes to your diet and exercise regimen to help you maintain healthy sugar levels.

 Another reason for abnormally high or low sugar levels in the blood is due to the action of insulin.
 Insulin helps cells absorb the sugar in your blood.
 If you produce too much of it or not enough, you will experience hypoglycemia or hyperglycemia respectively.
 Depending on the severity of your condition, you may be prescribed medication.
+But more people are asking how to use massage for managing hyperglycemia & hypoglycemia.

 One question that comes up frequently from suffers of either issue is whether or not massage is helpful for controlling blood sugar levels.
 Massage therapy is a manipulation of the body for health and wellness purposes.
 Practitioners utilize their hands to work the body using a variety of techniques including kneading the muscles and stroking the skin.
 It is known for improving circulation, reducing tension, and alleviating pain.